Because bias is a leader's Achilles' heel.

 This workshop focuses on the implicit attitudes or stereotypes that shape how we engage others and make decisions in the workplace.

-Confirmation bias; and
+Social comparison bias; and

 Using the Harvard Implicit Association Tests, the workshops facilitates a self-examination of a variety biases that influence how we interact and behave around various groups of people.